Amanda Milling

-Amanda Anne Milling (born 12 March 1975) is a British politician serving as Member of Parliament (MP) for Cannock Chase since the 2015 general election.
-She served as Minister without Portfolio in the UK cabinet and, alongside Ben Elliot, as Co-Chairman of the Conservative Party from February 2020 to September 2021.
+Dame Amanda Anne Milling (born 12 March 1975) is a British politician serving as Member of Parliament (MP) for Cannock Chase from the 2015 general election until losing her seat in 2024.
+She served as Minister without Portfolio in the UK cabinet and, alongside Ben Elliot, as Chairman of the Conservative Party from February 2020 to September 2021.
 She also served as Minister of State for Asia and the Middle East from September 2021 to September 2022.
 She previously worked in market research.
-Milling lives at Rugeley in her constituency.

 Early life and career

 Milling was born on 12 March 1975 in Burton upon Trent, Staffordshire, England.
-She was privately educated at Moreton Hall School, and studied economics and statistics at University College London, graduating in 1997.
+She attended Moreton Hall School, an independent day school in Shropshire.
+Milling then studied economics and statistics at University College London, graduating in 1997.
 Milling joined the Conservative Party while at university.
 Following university, Milling joined market research firm SW1 Research.
 She left the company in 1999 to join Quaestor where she eventually became a director.
 Milling then worked as head of clients for Optimisa Research between 2010 and 2014.